 - build brand awareness and rapport

-To get your B2B SaaS lead magnet landing page right, you need a clear and compelling headline, a strong offer and a strategic opt-in form with an irresistibly clickable button.
-(See examples of 6 landing page elements you need to include.)
-This combo locks your visitors into your email list.
+This 4-part combo locks your visitors into your email list.
 It may sound like a tall order, but it’s possible to create a compelling landing page in these 4 steps:

-Step #1: Check that your lead magnet landing page has a clear headline
+Step #1: Check that your landing page has a clear headline

-In this landing page example, Attribution nails its headline by clearly communicating to readers that they’ll learn how to generate more revenue with a smaller spend by downloading the CMO’s Playbook.
+In this lead magnet landing page example, Attribution nails its headline by clearly communicating to readers that they’ll learn how to generate more revenue with a smaller spend by downloading the CMO’s Playbook.

-In contrast, the landing page for Diligent Insights’ lead magnet uses a vague headline, “Current Awareness Toolkit,” that doesn’t clearly indicate what the resource is about.
+In contrast, the lead magnet landing page example for Diligent Insights’ toolkit uses a vague headline, “Current Awareness Toolkit,” that doesn’t clearly indicate what the resource is about.
 The benefits the visitor will get from downloading the content also aren’t apparent from this headline, and are only revealed much further down the page.

-To ensure the headline of your lead magnet landing page is on point, check out Coschedule’s free headline analyzer.
+To ensure the headline of your landing page is on point, check out Coschedule’s free headline analyzer.
 This tool will help you optimize your headline for traffic, sharing and search.

 You can make your landing page headline even more powerful by adding a subtitle that includes a statistic, testimonial or some form of social proof to give prestige to your content.